patocardo/tbx_files/README.md

 ### Running process

-☑ Local ports 3000 and 3001 must be available
+[x] Local ports 3000 and 3001 must be available
-☑ Installation process must be completed
+[x] Installation process must be completed
-☑ Two terminals must be opened
+[x] Two terminals must be opened

 1. Focus on the first terminal
 2. Enter to /backend